los-cocos/cocos/utest/pyglet_mockup1/readme.txt

 Capabilities:

- pyglet.window.Window can be instantiated, it only provides width and height pyglet.version will return "1.1.4"
+ pyglet.window.Window can be instantiated, it only provides width and height and accepts call to 'clear' method

+ pyglet.event.EventHandler accepts calls to method dispatch_event(self, event_type, *args)
+ and it will record the call with
+        self._utest_recorded_events.append((event_type, args))
+(remember to clear the record before the critical section you want to test)

+ pyglet.version will return "1.1.4"
  Director can be instantiated
  from cocos.director import director works